 Italy is known for the high added value of its products and for how the factories still have methods that are close to those of the old craft traditions.
-In this scenario Mutti is the number one company in the tomato processing sector, as well as Italy’s main manufacturer of tomato-base products in terms of sales volume and market value.
+In this scenario, Mutti is the number one company in the tomato processing sector, as well as Italy’s main manufacturer of tomato-based products in terms of sales volume and market value.
 Investing in quality and also thanks to the fruitful relationships with the suppliers.
-Mutti is today a guarantee of quality and a symbol of the Italian excellence.
+Mutti is today a guarantee of quality and a symbol of Italian excellence.

-The importance of tomato in the Italian cuisine is unquestionable: it’s a versatile ingredient, which brings color and flavor to many dishes, including those that today are famous through the world.
+The importance of tomato in Italian cuisine is unquestionable: it’s a versatile ingredient, which brings color and flavor to many dishes, including those that today are famous throughout the world.
 No product characterizes the Italian cuisine better than tomato, and here lies the strength of Cirio, which makes good use of its experience.

 Nowadays, if you want to use or taste tomato-based dishes, Cirio will offer you the best possible dining experience.

 It’s present on the market since 1977, Pomì is part of the cooperative Consorzio Casalasco del Pomodo Italiano.
 The brand Pomi’ was acquired by Parmalat in 2007.
-Today the company owns over 350 agricultural activities on nearly seven thousand hectares of land in the Po valley, among Piacenza, Parma, Cremona and Mantova.
+Today the company owns over 350 agricultural activities on nearly seven thousand hectares of land in the Po valley, among Piacenza, Parma, Cremona, and Mantova.

 The traditional Pomi’ tomato sauce is made of “Italian tomatoes, that are processed on the spot in full respect of man and the environment, only a few hours after they are harvested and left to ripen in the sun”.
-It’s one of the company’s flagship products, sold in the well-known Tetra-brik package.
+It’s one of the company’s flagship products, sold in the well-known Tetra-Brik package.

 The company Alce Nero has a turnover of over seventy million euros and very positive impacts on the food distribution chain, and is constantly growing on the markets.
 Very valuable data is that of GDO (“Grande Distribuzione Organizzata”, which means “Wide organized distribution”), a channel in which the company has become a Bio brand leader, especially for its tomato-based products (tomato sauce and pulp).

 The company was founded in 1949; the company Alce Nero chose its position in the fertile Val Mezzano, a valley characterized by very good weather and soil properties.
-The organic tomatoes are only picked when they are fully ripened, and are processed within 8 hours after harvest.
-The final product is clean, savoury, of a bright, beautiful red and perfect for sauces and pasta (find out what are the 5 best Italian pasta brands in the world!).
+The organic tomatoes are only picked when they are fully ripened and are processed within 8 hours after harvest.
+The final product is clean, savory, of a bright, beautiful red and perfect for sauces and pasta (find out what are the 5 best Italian pasta brands in the world!).

 Since the ‘50s the company based in Buccino (province of Salerno) commercializes tomato-based products.
-La Fiammante strongly values history and tradition, and underlines the importance of such factors in the manufacturing of a high-quality product.
+La Fiammante strongly values history and tradition and underlines the importance of such factors in the manufacturing of a high-quality product.
 This seems to be working, as the company’s turnover shows a constant growth (a growing trend since 2015).

 La Fiammante is one of the most popular brands of tomato-based products in Italy.
-The main features of its products comply with strict standards which respect the tradition of the made-in-Italy.
+The main features of its products comply with strict standards that respect the tradition of the made-in-Italy.
 The timing in the harvesting and the care with which the tomatoes are processed and packaged really make a difference, allowing for a high-quality flavorful product.